Direct Mail, E-mail Blasts and Newsletters

-- Even if you manage to get them read the actual text, it is usually not very plausible that the added advertising content will be seriously noticed (perhaps doing some branding) or even motivate people to click on them, so that they visit some advertiser's website.
+- Even if you manage to get them to read the actual text, it is usually not very plausible that the added advertising content will be seriously noticed (perhaps doing some branding) or even motivate people to click on them so that they visit some advertiser's website.

 Note: the fact that such newsletters have many subscribers does not tell us much.
 Think about yourself: to how many newsletters are you still subscribed without ever reading them?
 I also wonder how many newsletter mails get stuck in spam filters (see below).
 Further, would you carefully look through multiple ads in such a mail?
 I think that the best you can hope for is probably just that they notice your company logo, and that you can support your branding a little bit.

 By the way, some publishers have a big problem with their newsletter database: they did not get the properly informed consent of users according to data privacy regulations (e.g. the European General Data Protection Regulation).
 It can be quite difficult to get that consent later on, as they are not even allowed to send a mail to ask for that consent!

 My opinion is that although it may at first glance look exciting that you can contact many thousand people at a moderate cost and with little work involved, there is probably not much value to be expected.
 Of course, it all depends on the quality of the publication, but what I have seen so far has never really convinced me.
 There are most likely economic reasons behind that: publishers cannot afford to invest heavily into creating excellent content and often just try to recycle some materials which they produced for other purposes.
 For example, they send around business news which already appeared on their website (perhaps even paid by their sources) but are presumably not that interesting for most people.